telerik/kendo-ui-core/docs/controls/barcodes/barcode/encodings.md

 ## Supported Symbologies

-The [Kendo UI Barcode widget](http://demos.telerik.com/kendo-ui/barcode/index) supports the following symbologies and their specifications:
+The [Kendo UI Barcode widget](http://demos.telerik.com/kendo-ui/barcode/index) supports the symbologies and their specifications as listed in the table below.

 <style scoped>
     .stripes